OpenFn/governance/README.md

 OFG awards Committer status to individuals making significant and valuable contributions to the project.
-Current Committers and the OSSC may also suggest individuals deserving of Committer access, but Get ODK Inc. has final say.
+Current Committers and the OSSC may also suggest individuals deserving of Committer access, but OFG has final say.

 _Note: If you make a significant contribution and are not considered for commit/write access on the appropriate resource, file an issue, post on the